 1. Site Analysis:

-Taking stock of the current state of any website provides a good strategy for moving forward and determining what needs to be fixed to make it easier to the Search Engines to access and crawl your website.
+Taking stock of the current state of any website with a Technical SEO Audit provides a good strategy for moving forward and determining what needs to be fixed to make it easier to the Search Engines to access and crawl your website.